-Since last year, everything’s changed.
-From how we approach everyday life to our normal workday, nothing feels the same.
-And in that shift, an interesting trend has emerged: people are quitting or considering leaving their jobs for myriad reasons.
-These could include better opportunities, a change in life circumstance and for some, burnout.
-Regardless of circumstance, employees are resigning in droves, and employers are searching for answers.
+Since the start of the coronavirus pandemic, a multitude of things have changed.
+From how we approach everyday life to the structure of a normal workday, nothing feels the same.
+And in that shift, an interesting trend has emerged: people are quitting or considering leaving their jobs.
+The reasons for the mass employee departures have been cited far and wide: better career opportunities, a change in life circumstances, and for some, burnout.
+Regardless of the motivators, employees are resigning in droves, and employers are searching for answers.

-The labor landscape is experiencing shifts on an almost-daily basis, with thousands of employers scrambling to fill vital roles while also trying to scale their teams for growth initiatives.
-Many are finding themselves short-handed during the most intense period of transformation in the history of their companies.
+Even now, nearly two years into the pandemic, the labor landscape is experiencing shifts on an almost-daily basis.
+Thousands of employers are scrambling to fill vital roles while also trying to scale their teams for growth initiatives.
+Many companies continue to find themselves short-handed during the most intense period of transformation in the history of their businesses.

 Even those companies that haven’t experienced high voluntary turnover may face a spike in employee resignations over the next few months.
 Why?
 The short answer is the post-pandemic work world.
 The long answer is more complex, and requires a nuanced response by companies that want to be prepared.

-Here are some of the reasons behind this year’s historic surge in employee departures, a phenomenon dubbed “The Great Resignation” by a Texas A&M business school professor.
-More importantly, we’re also examining some of the key ways employers can prepare for the potential shift in their workforce.
+Let’s discuss some of the main drivers of this historic surge in employee departures, a phenomenon dubbed “The Great Resignation” by a Texas A&M business school professor.
+More importantly, let’s examine some of the key ways employers can prepare for the potential shifts in their workforce.

 What is driving “The Great Resignation”?